RoaLogic/apb4_gpio/DATASHEET.md

 #### Push-Pull Mode

-In push-pull mode, the `GPIO_O` bus is driven from an internal `OUTPUT` register and `GPIO_OE` is controlled via the DIRECTION register
+In push-pull mode, each bit of the `GPIO_O` bus is driven from an internal `OUTPUT` register and `GPIO_OE` is controlled via the DIRECTION register

 Logically the push-pull mode is configured as follows: